-No. In the case of Tyre Nichols, deadly force wasn’t justified.
-Ultimately, the officers committed at least two violations of the law during his arrest:
+No. In the case of Tyre Nichols, deadly force was not justified.
+Ultimately, the officers committed at least two violations of the law during Tyre’s arrest:

 Five former Memphis police officers have been arrested, booked, and charged with felonies that include second-degree murder.
 Bonds are set as high as $350,000.
 Attorneys for the officers say they will plead not guilty.

-Additionally, two emergency responders from the Memphis fire department were dismissed after a video showed they failed to provide medical care for Nichols for 19 minutes.
-In the video, Nichols fell to the ground multiple times, unable to stay upright against the side of a police vehicle.
-Nichols wasn’t transported to the hospital to receive medical care until 27 minutes after emergency responders arrived.
+Additionally, two emergency responders from the Memphis fire department were dismissed after a video showed they failed to provide medical care for Tyre for 19 minutes.
+In the video, Tyre falls to the ground multiple times, unable to stay upright against the side of a police vehicle.
+Tyre wasn’t transported to the hospital to receive medical care until 27 minutes after emergency responders arrived.

 Joanna Schwartz, a professor at UCLA School of Law, says, “damages brought by the family of Tyre Nicholes will be settled quickly and for a substantial amount of money.”
 For context, similar lawsuits in cities like Minneapolis paid upwards of $27 million for the brutal death of George Floyd, while Louisville paid $12 million for the senseless death of Breonna Taylor.

 But with only $1.25 million earmarked in the police budget for lawsuits and another $5 million lawsuit related to an encounter with the same officers pending, many are left to wonder: where will the money come from?